-Every English football fan of a certain age has got a place in their hearts for Joe Cole.
+Every English football fan of a certain age should have a special place in their hearts for Joe Cole.
 Once upon a time, he was the nation’s greatest hope.

 No matter how many people warn against heaping too much pressure on young players’ shoulders, in England we just can’t help it.
-The country is costantly looking for a new hero.
+The country is constantly looking for a new hero.

 Even in the digital age of constant hyperbole, however, few players have had to handle the intense fever which surrounded Joe Cole’s embryonic days as a burgeoning professional footballer.